Another Beeb Boob

 Sharing some facts

 This is a mantra he has intoned before, and it appears reasonable, accurate and even objective.
 And why not?
-The verbal formula – wo people and one piece of land – has a neat mathematical precision.
-In addition, Bowen has vast experience in the middle east and his comments come with the imprimatur of the BBC.
+The verbal formula – two people and one piece of land – has a neat mathematical precision.
+In addition, Bowen has vast experience in the region and his comments come with the imprimatur of the BBC.

 In fact, ways – reasonable proposals – have already been found for sharing the land: